Azure-Samples/active-directory-dotnet-webapi-onbehalfof/README.md

 2. Add the pre-release Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 2.6.1-alpha (or higher), to the project.
 3. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 4. In the `Models` folder add a new class called `UserProfile.cs`.
 Copy the implementation of UserProfile from this sample into the class.
+5. In the `DAL` folder add a new class called `DbTokenCache.cs`.
+Copy the implementation of DbTokenCache from this sample into the class.
+6. In the `DAL` folder add a new class called `TodoListServiceContext.cs`.
+Copy the implementation of TodoListServiceContext from this sample into the class.
-5. Add a new, empty, Web API 2 controller called `TodoListController`.
+7. Add a new, empty, Web API 2 controller called `TodoListController`.
-6. Copy the implementation of the TodoListController from this sample into the controller.
+8. Copy the implementation of the TodoListController from this sample into the controller.
 Don't forget to add the `[Authorize]` attribute to the class.
-7. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.
+9. In `TodoListController` resolving missing references by adding `using` statements for `System.Collections.Concurrent`, `TodoListService.Models`, `System.Security.Claims`.
-9. In `web.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, and `ida:AppKey`,and set them accordingly.
+10. In `web.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, and `ida:AppKey`,and set them accordingly.
 For the public Azure cloud, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.
-8. In `web.config`, in `<appSettings>`, create keys for `ida:GraphResourceId` and `ida:GraphUserUrl` and set the values accordingly.
+11. In `web.config`, in `<appSettings>`, create keys for `ida:GraphResourceId` and `ida:GraphUserUrl` and set the values accordingly.
 For the public Azure AD, the value of `ida:GraphResourceId` is `https://graph.windows.net`, and the value of `ida:GraphUserUrl` is `https://graph.windows.net/{0}/me?api-version=2013-11-08`.

 ### Creating the TodoListClient Project